drvinceknight/pfm/docs/_labsheets/05-writing-mathematics.md

     [Video hint (overleaf)](http://youtu.be/ef2p-rVJ2Vk)

-12. **TICKABLE** The previous code showed how to include mathematics in text (_inline).
+12. The previous code showed how to include mathematics in text (_inline).
 We can also include mathematics in display mode.
 Add the following to your document:

         $$\sum_{i=1}^{n}i=\frac{n(n+1)}{2}$$